• Skip to primary navigation

 • Bittersweet chocolate chunks melt into gooey puddles.
 I prefer chopping up a chocolate bar for a mix of large and small bits.
 Use a paleo baking chocolate to keep these refined sugar-free, such as Raaka or Hu.
 Or use good-quality white chocolate such as Green & Black's for white chocolate matcha cookies.

-• Almond flour adds mild flavor, protein, and a little nubby texture.
+• Almond flour adds mild flavor, and a little nubby texture.
 I prefer blanched almond flour here, but unblanched almond meal will also work.
 For a nut-free option, sub by weight tiger nut flour.
 You could try using oat flour for a non-paleo option.

 • Cassava flour makes the cookies super chewy and thick.
 You can substitute a GF or paleo AP flour blend, or use sweet rice flour for non-paleo.